Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A greeting addressing the hiring manager by name

-- Introducing yourself and showcasing your relevant qualifications
+- A brief introduction of yourself and your qualifications

-- A summary of your relevant experience and skills
+- Highlighting your relevant experience and skills

 - A statement of your interest in the position and the company

-- Providing a professional closing and your contact details
+- A closing and contact information

-Here’s an example how to write a resume:
+Here’s an example of a resume letter:

 Dear [Hiring Manager’s Name],

-I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-I am highly skilled and experienced professional in [Your field] I am confident that I will be the perfect candidate for this role.
+I am writing to inform you of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an expert and experienced person in your field I think I’d make a perfect fit for this role.

-Thank you for considering my application.
-I look forward to receiving your feedback.
+I thank you for considering my application.
+I look forward to hearing from you.

 Sincerely,